-Role of Remuneration and Terms of Service Committee
+Role of Remuneration Committee

-43.7 In line with the requirements of the NHS Codes of Conduct and Accountability, and the Higgs report, the Trust Board shall appoint a committee to undertake the role of a remuneration and terms of service committee.
-This role shall include providing advice to the Trust Board about appropriate remuneration and terms of service for the Chief Executive Officer and other executive directors (Regulations 17-18, Membership and Procedure Regulations), as well as advising the Trust Board on the terms of service of other senior officers, and ensuring that the policy of the Trust Board on remuneration and terms of service is applied consistently.

-- 43.8 The Committee shall advise the Trust Board on the size, structure and membership and succession plans for the Trust Board and maintain oversight of the performance of the Chief Executive Officer and executive directors, including: - all aspects of salary (including any performance-related elements/bonuses); - provisions for other benefits, including pensions; - arrangements for termination of employment and other contractual terms. - 43.9 The terms of reference of the Remuneration and Nominations Committee shall have effect as if incorporated into these SOs and their approval shall be recorded in the appropriate minutes of the Trust Board and may be varied from time to time by resolution of the Trust Board. - 43.10 The Higgs report recommends the committee be comprised exclusively of non-executive directors, a minimum of three, who are independent of management.
+- 43.7 In line with the requirements of the Code of Governance for NHS Provider Trusts, NHS Codes of Conduct and Accountability, and the Higgs report, the Trust Board shall appoint a committee to undertake the role of a remuneration and terms of service committee.
+This role shall include providing advice to the Trust Board about appropriate remuneration and terms of service for the Chief Executive and other executive directors (Regulations 17-18, Membership and Procedure Regulations), as well as advising the Trust Board on the terms of service of other senior officers, and ensuring that the policy of the Trust Board on remuneration and terms of service is applied consistently. - 43.8 The Committee shall advise the Trust Board on the size, structure and membership and succession plans for the Trust Board and maintain oversight of the performance of the Chief Executive and executive directors, including: - all aspects of salary (including any performance-related elements/bonuses); - provisions for other benefits, including pensions; - arrangements for termination of employment and other contractual terms. - 43.9 The terms of reference of the Remuneration and Nominations Committee shall have effect as if incorporated into these SOs and their approval shall be recorded in the appropriate minutes of the Trust Board and may be varied from time to time by resolution of the Trust Board. - 43.10 The Code of Governance for NHS Provider Trusts and Higgs report recommends the committee be comprised exclusively of non-executive directors, a minimum of three, who are independent of management.